Santo Domingo de Soriano, Villa Soriano

 The Chapel of Saint Dominic Soriano (Capilla de Santo Domingo de Soriano) is a Roman Catholic church building in Villa Soriano, Soriano Department, Uruguay.

 History

 Santo Domingo Soriano was one of the oldest European settlements in the colonial Banda Oriental, dating to 1624.
-At that time it had a very humble chapel.
+At that time it had a small chapel.
 The present building was constructed much later, but nevertheless constitutes a historic landmark.
 It features the only articulated image of Jesus Christ in Uruguay.

 This chapel is annexed to the Parish of Dolores.